hyang-gi/kpopstop/gitTutorial.md

 ### Create a Pull Request

-1. Visit [here](https://github.com/hyang-gi/kpopstop/pulls) and select the pull request option
+1. Visit [here](https://github.com/hyang-gi/kpopstop/pulls) and select the pull request option which appears as an alert
 2. Or use `gh pr create`